Skip to main content

 Johns Hopkins Center for Injury Research and Policy

 This session is required for students pursuing the Certificate in Injury and Violence Prevention.
 Dr. Michael will facilitate a discussion of key issues, overlapping themes, and implementation strategies presented by the guest speakers.
-As with the 2022 and 2023 courses, the final session will include a summary discussion and short reports by students of their perspectives on strategies for overcoming key issues that could affect successful implementation of the Congressional mandate.
+Based on information from the speakers, students will be asked to discuss their observations and recommendations regarding optimal strategies for implementing the new federal policy.

 Fourth Term Seminar Series